 Not every house in multiple occupation (HMO) needs to be licensed.

-A licence is needed only for properties that:
+A licence is needed for all properties that:

 - are occupied by 5 or more people